-Note: Due to 2018’s Hurricane Michael, Florida Caverns State Park is closed.
+Note: Due to 2018’s Hurricane Michael, portions of Florida Caverns State Park are closed.
 Check their website for updates.

 A must-see place on your Florida travel list is the underground wonderland at Florida Caverns State Park in Marianna.